MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-making-cash-flow-forecasts-by-using-account-schedules.md

 - The first column has the number *C10* with the title **Amount** and contains the net change.
 - The second column has the number *C20* with the title **Balance at Date** and contains the transactions for the period.
-- The third column has the number *C30* with the title **Entire Year** and contains the net change in the balances for the entire financial year.
+- The third column has the number *C30* with the title **Entire Year** and contains the net change in the balances for the entire fiscal year.
 - Finally, he assigns the column layout as the default column layout for the account schedule **Forecast**.

 ## <a name="to-set-up-a-new-column-layout"></a>To set up a new column layout